dense-analysis/ranges/README.md

 sliceCopy := Slice(Filter[int](r, func(element int) bool { return element % 2 == 0 }))
 \\                       ^ Now Go knows T and we can pass ForwardRange[T]
 ```

+Go 1.2.1 fixed this issue by adding better type inference, so the former case
+should just work in Go 1.21.

 For this reason variations of the functions exist to require less typing.